Sea Fishing or freshwater fishing in Cyprus. Fishing is a very popular leisure

 police stations and Fisheries Department Offices for licenses and

 Sport fishing in Cyprus reservoirs and dams is regulated by the government.
-It is necessary to have a licence to fish.
+It is necessary to have a license to

 It is possible to buy

 the Web Portal of thee Republic of Cyprus.
-Licences can also be obtained
+Licenses can also be obtained

 at the fisheries department offices of the Department